-• Not be extreme, distracting, or offensive, and must be covered throughout the school day and when attending school functions or activities.
+• Not be extreme, distracting, or offensive.
+If deemed to be, they must be covered throughout the school day and when attending school functions or activities.

 Hair:

 - Should not be extreme or distracting.

 - Parkview does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including but not limited to, protective hairstyles such as braids, locks, or twists.

 - Facial hair must be neat and well groomed.